 col.regions = gray(seq(0,1,by=0.0625)), xlab="observation", ylab="observation")

-In the code above, for convience, a matrix X was created to omit the variables we don’t want to include in the clustering (i.e. the non-climatic information).
+In the code above, for convenience, a matrix X was created to omit the variables we don’t want to include in the clustering (i.e. the non-climatic information).
 The levelplot() function plots the dissimilarity matrix that the cluster analysis works with.
-The “plaid” as opposed to completely random appearance of the plot indicates that it is likely that natural groups will exist in the data.
 The dark diagonal line is formed from the Eucldean distance values of 0.0 from the comparison of each observation with itself.

-Now do the cluster analysis:
+Get the orignal distance matrix again, and do the cluster analysis:

 # cluster analysis